 On the 2.4GHz, as expected, the RAX120 did about the same as most Wi-Fi 5 routers.
 I tested it with the Intel AX200 Wi-Fi 6 clients and some Wi-Fi 5 clients, and the scores were similar.
 Overall, it registered around 120Mbps and 320Mbps for long and short ranges, respectively.

 The RAX120 has about the same wireless coverage as a high-end Wi-Fi 5 router.
 It can cover a home of some 2000 ft² (185 m²) with a relatively strong signal throughout when placed in the middle.

 The router was reliable in my testing.
 For more than a week, there was no unexpected disconnection or other issues.

 Unprecedented network storage speed

 I tested its network storage feature using a USB 3.1 Gen 2 (10Gbps) My Passport SSD portable drive, and the router delivered a stellar performance.
-Via a 5Gbps wired connection, it registered the sustained data copy speed of more 230 MB/s for reading and almost 190 MB/s for writing. — by far the fastest I’ve seen in a router, even faster than most dedicated NAS servers.
+Via a 5Gbps wired connection, it registered a sustained data copy speed of more than 230 MB/s for reading and almost 190 MB/s for writing. — by far the fastest I’ve seen in a router, even faster than most dedicated NAS servers.

-With this kind of speed, the RAX120 likely has no problem serving storage space to multiple network computers.
+With this speed, the RAX120 likely has no problem serving storage space to multiple network computers.
 However, it’s still primarily a router.
 For a real network storage experience, I’d recommend a dedicated NAS server.